 Thousands of fans turned out despite the ultra-wintry weather and din of other festivities taking over downtown Minneapolis.
 And lest you think everyone was just there to see the Bowl-related going-ons, a good chunk of the crowd sang along loudly every time one of the acts got to its better-known songs — even if it required the fans to lower their facemasks or loosen their scarves.

-Nearly half of the Jayhawks’ and Soul Asylum’s sets had singalongs loud enough to drown out the random Eagles fan walking by yelling out something unintelligible.
+Nearly half of the Jayhawks’ and Soul Asylum’s sets were greeted with fan choruses loud enough to drown out the random Philadelphia Eagles fan walking by yelling out something unintelligible.
 Even Jimmy Jam, the R&B/pop producer who helped put together the 10-day lineup on Nicollet Mall, recognized the familial hometown vibe going through the crowd.

 “There is no warmer place on Earth than right here, right now,” Mr. Jam said as he introduced Soul Asylum.

 The acts all had assorted history together, from Mould producing Soul Asylum’s first two albums to the Jayhawks, Soul Asylum and Suburbs all sharing time on the fabled Twin/Tone Records roster.
 Mould even shed light on an early connection he had with the Suburbs.